Here's the BIG Picture

 - Be versatile and have high mobility to work across industries

 - Be future-ready and equipped with the skills required to take on the challenges of this new normal

 Why choose Veritas University College?

 At Veritas, we are constantly re-thinking the learning process and leveraging on efficiency, technology and strategic partnerships to provide a holistic next gen educational journey for our students.
-As the world’s first Pay It Forward university, Veritas is also committed to pushing the UN’s Sustainable Development Goals by continuously developing world class programmes at some of the most affordable fees available in the market.
-As a result of our far-reaching efforts, Veritas has received the BrandLaureate Best Brand in Online Education award for 2020 and 2021 in recognition of our exceptional academic and co-curricular experience.
+Veritas is also committed to pushing the UN’s Sustainable Development Goals by continuously developing world class programmes at some of the most affordable fees available in the market.
+As a result of our far-reaching efforts, Veritas has received the BrandLaureate Best Brand in Online Education award for 2020, 2021 and 2022 in recognition of our exceptional academic and co-curricular experience.

 How Do I Get In?